The program of the symposium

 THE HOLOCAUST IN UKRAINE: REGIONAL CASE STUDIES

-Anim by Serge Klarsfeld, association of the Sons and Daughters of the Jews of France.
+Anim, by Serge Klarsfeld, association of the Sons and Daughters of the Jews of France.

-The destruction of the Jewish minority of Crim e, 1941-1942
+The destruction of the minority Jewish community in Crim e, 1941-1942

 by Jared McBride, University of California, Los Angeles, USA.